Long Covid and Menopausal Women: The Protective Role of Estrogen

 Estrogen is known to have immunomodulatory properties, which means it can enhance the body's immune response to infections.
 Premenopausal women and those undergoing hormone replacement therapy (HRT) showed lower rates of severe COVID-19 symptoms (Costeira et al. 2020).
 The hormone helps in mounting a stronger immune response, which is crucial in fighting viral infections like Covid.

 I’ve been on HRT for a little over 5 months and by the third month, I started to experience improved sleep and cognitive function.
-The brain fog has dissapated and forgetfulness is less frequent.
+The brain fog has dissipated and forgetfulness is less frequent.
 But when Covid hit, these symptoms came back along with others that are very similar to menopause.
 Memory loss, extreme fatique, headaches, and a general sensation of being spaced out.
 However, this was far different in intensity, so I began to wonder if HRT was more of a hinderance than a help.

 The Complex Interplay Between Long Covid and Menopause